LyudmilaKostanyan/Parallel-Summation/README.md

   - **Reduce Sum:** Accumulates partial sums computed by multiple threads.
   - **ThreadPool Sum:** Uses a pre-created thread pool to process summation tasks.
   - **Single-Threaded:** Uses a sequential method, serving as the performance baseline.
+  - **Async Sum:** Uses asynchronous tasks to perform the summation.

 - **Memory Order:**
   Displays the memory ordering for atomic operations.
-For non-atomic methods such as Reduce Sum, ThreadPool Sum, and Single-Threaded Sum, this field is marked as `N/A`.
+For non-atomic methods such as Reduce Sum, ThreadPool Sum, Single-Threaded Sum, and Async Sum, this field is marked as `N/A`.

 - **Sum:**
   The computed total from summing the integers.
 In this case, the sum `5000000050000000` represents the mathematical result of summing numbers from 1 to _n_, with _n_ being the number of elements processed.